Shangri-La Plaza

 Shangri-La Plaza is a shopping mall located in Ortigas Center, Mandaluyong, Philippines.
 It is owned and operated by the Kuok Group of Companies, the owner of the worldwide chain of Shangri-La Hotels and Resorts.
-Shangri-La Plaza opened on November 21, 1991 and contains more than 300 shops and restaurants.
+Shangri-La Plaza opened on November 21, 1991, and contains more than 300 shops and restaurants.

 Location

-Shangri-La Plaza is located along Shaw Boulevard corner Epifanio de los Santos Avenue, Barangay Wack-Wack Greenhills, Mandaluyong.
+Shangri-La Plaza is located along the corner of Shaw Boulevard and Epifanio de los Santos Avenue, Barangay Wack-Wack Greenhills East, Mandaluyong.
 It is adjacent and directly connected to other Shangri-La properties such as Edsa Shangri-La, Manila, The St. Francis Shangri-La Place, and One Shangri-La Place.
-It is also near other shopping centers such as SM Megamall and Starmall EDSA-Shaw and the Greenfield District.
+It is also near other shopping centers such as SM Megamall and Starmall EDSA-Shaw and across the Greenfield District.